 You will have the opportunity to gain four months industry experience in the UK with companies such as Network Rail and AECOM at the end of your Masters course.
 After a competitive application process, paid placements are offered from September to December at the end of your studies.

 During the piloting of the scheme in the 2018/19 academic year, seven placements and one permanent job were offered to students after an interview process.
-We aim to have more employers on board and have more placements available as the project moves into its next phase in 2019/20.
+We aim to have more employers on board and have more placements available as the project develops in the future.

 Employers and the job titles of the placement students that participated in the pilot scheme are listed below: